caiettia/Thesis-Project/project2/README.md

 # Project 2
-In this project, we will be looking at various regularization techniques.
+In this project, we will be looking at various regularization techniques, and how they can affect the efficiency of prediction for regression.

 ## Background
 At a high level, regularization is a method in which one is able to determine values for weights or select variables.
 In application,